flutter/website/src/docs/cookbook/maintenance/error-reporting.md

 the following steps:

   1. Get a DSN from Sentry.
-  2. Import the Sentry package.
+  2. Import the Sentry Flutter package.
-  3. Create a `SentryClient`.
-  4. Create a function to report errors.
-  5. Catch and report Dart errors.
-  6. Catch and report Flutter errors.
+  3. Initialize the SDK
+  4. Capture errors programatically.

 ## 1. Get a DSN from Sentry